 After the introduction of the Bindu, Raza added newer dimensions to his work in the following decades, focusing on many different metaphysical ideas.

-Everything begins and ends with a dot and that’s the precise lesson to learn from the art of SH Raza.
-Even as I write, I close a sentence with a dot and start a new one, following the dot.
+Everything begins and ends with a dot and that’s the precise lesson to learn from the art of SH Raza (like this sentence!).
 Raza’a art is as simple – and as complicated as this observation.

 For young kids, his art can be understood in the context of how dots make our world – how kids themselves begin with join-the-dots, how a series of dots make a line, and finally what a dot means to them.
-Makes me feel very Little-Prince-like, to imagine the possibilities.
+What innumerable possibilities does the dot represent?
 One of my favourite responses comes from my 5-year old nephew.
 To him, the “Bindu” represents the Navel – which he associates with the killing of Ravana (his favourite story).
-To me, the navel bears umbilical significance bringing us back to Raza’s theory.

-Activity Suggestion: This is my favourite with really small children because its sheer joy to see how they express their answers.
+This activity is a straight hit with really small children – and you’d probably love to see how they express their answers.
 I believe it’s really important to let the children connect with their bodies at an early age.
-And Museum’s are usually the best place for this.
-Looking at Raza’s Panchatatva, I ask them to point out where the Earth in their body is (muscles, bones), or where the water is (blood-flow), and the Air element (lungs).
+Looking at Raza’s Panchatatva, ask them to point out where the Earth in their body is (muscles, bones), or where the water is (blood-flow), and the Air element (lungs).
 The tricky part is Space and Fire.
 Fire basically should be the tummy – the centre from where they draw energy and space is everything where all the other elements are not.

-Activity Suggestion: Make a start with this simple colouring sheet and fill it with as many triangles as possible.
-You could also get your child a lot of magazines and work on a collage inspired by the painting.
+Make a start with this simple colouring sheet and fill it with as many triangles as possible.
+You could also get your child a lot of magazines to cut colourful shapes from, and work on a collage inspired by the painting.

-Activity Suggestion: This activity is fun for families too!
-Each day, spend some time making a replica of the smaller squares.
+This activity is fun for families or classrooms (and even teams!)- basically any time there are more people involved.
+First, spend some time making a replica of the smaller squares.
 In the end, make the central black circle within square lines around.
-Keep the paintings facing down and play a memory game.
-The trick?
-It has to be done without talking!
-I’ve tried this and it takes forever to get the painting right.
-If anything, it’s a great way to build patience and understanding within the family.
+Keep the paintings facing down, shuffle and then try to re-arrange the painting from memory.
+Want to make this more fun?
+Try this without talking!
+If anything, it’s a great way to build patience and understanding.

 The Kundalini is an awakening of dormant energy and its principle is manifested in painting as a pair of coiled snakes.
 It refers to the energy flowing in whirls at the base of the spine, whereby practicing asceticism, it ascends the body, eventually leading to enlightenment.
 The upper part of the work, which is brighter, suggests the ascending movement of the circle.